frandiox/vite-ssr/README.md

 There are 2 ways to run the app locally for development:

-- SSR mode: `vite-ssr dev` command spins up a local SSR server (with SPA takeover).
 - SPA mode: `vite dev` command runs Vite directly without any SSR.
+- SSR mode: `vite-ssr dev` command spins up a local SSR server.
+It supports similar attributes to Vite CLI, e.g. `vite-ssr --port 1337 --open`.

 SPA mode will be faster but the SSR one will have closer behavior to a production environment.

 ## Production

 Run `vite-ssr build` for buildling your app.
 This will create 2 builds (client and server) that you can import and use from your Node backend.
 See an Express.js example server [here](./examples/node-server/index.js).

+Provide `--ssr <entry-file-path>` if you want to use a different entry file for the server.
+This is mostly useful if you are wrapping Vite SSR in another library.

 ## References